 If you're a business leader, you've probably considered starting your own website.
 After all, some very prominent senior business leaders successfully use personal websites to amplify their personal brands.
 Let's take a closer look at the pros and cons.

-In last week’s newsletter we shared some quick sound bites on the virtues and pitfalls involved in creating a personal website; a sort of Personal Website 101.
+In last week’s newsletter, I shared some quick sound bites on the virtues and pitfalls involved in creating a personal website; a sort of Personal Website 101.

 But this topic is like the universe—infinitely expanding and hard to capture in a mere newsletter.

-So we thought we’d take another trip around the galaxy.
+So I thought Id take another trip around the galaxy.
 Fasten your seatbelts – because it might be a bumpy ride.

 He bluntly stated that personal websites are a waste of time.

 Next, he poked fun at Charles Pooley (President of Workfolio who, of course, has a personal site built on his company’s platform) and ultimately concluded that people who feel the “need” for a personal website are “needy” and should simply work harder at kicking ass on the job.

 Maybe it’s just me, but the notion of tough love applied to career growth isn’t exactly an enlightened point of view.